 This position may be subject to State Health Officer Orders regarding vaccine verification and/or testing.
 These requirements are a condition of employment.
 Depending on assignment and work location(s), successful candidates for this position will be required to submit proof of vaccination and/or booster against COVID-19 or request an exemption for qualifying medical or religious reasons during the onboarding process.

-FINAL FILING DATE: Applications must be received by County of Ventura Human Resources no later than 5:00 p.m. on Tuesday, August 9, 2022.
+FINAL FILING DATE: Applications must be received by County of Ventura Human Resources in Ventura, California, no later than 5:00 p.m. on Friday, February 17, 2023.

-SUPPLEMENTAL QUESTIONNAIRE – qualifying: All applicants are required to complete and submit the questionnaire for this exam at the time of filing.
-The supplemental questionnaire may be used throughout the exam process to assist in determining each applicant’s qualifications and acceptability for the position.
+SUPPLEMENTAL QUESTIONNAIRE – qualifying: All applicants are required to complete and submit the questionnaire for this examination AT THE TIME OF FILING.
+The supplemental questionnaire may be used throughout the examination process to assist in determining each applicant's qualifications and acceptability for the position.
 Failure to complete and submit the questionnaire may result in the application being removed from consideration.

 NOTE: The selection process will likely consist of an Oral Exam, which may be preceded or replaced with the score from a Training and Experience Evaluation (T&E), contingent upon the size and quality of the candidate pool.
 In a typical T&E, your training and experience are evaluated in relation to the background, experience and factors identified for successful job performance during a job analysis.
 For this reason, it is recommended that your application materials clearly show your relevant background and specialized knowledge, skills, and abilities.
 It is also highly recommended that the supplemental questions within the application are completed with care and diligence.
 Responses such as "See Resume" or "Refer to Resume" are not acceptable and may disqualify an applicant from further evaluation.

-If there are three (3) or fewer qualified applicants, an examination will not be conducted.
+If there are three (3) or fewer qualified applicants, a T&E or an Oral Examination will not be conducted.
 Instead, a score of seventy percent (70%) will be assigned to each application, and each applicant will be placed on the eligible list.

 Applicants successfully completing the exam process may be placed on an eligible list for a period of one (1) year.

-For further information about this recruitment, please contact Anna Ford via email at email@example.com or by telephone at (805) 677-5153.
+For further information about this recruitment, please contact Edgar Rivera by e-mail at Edgar.Rivera@ventura.org or by telephone at (805) 677-5162.